Why Add My Voice To this Watershed Issue?

 What needs to be untangled is not whether person S states P, but whether S’s thesis (T) implies P.

 Consider this basic argument.
 If all candidates for adoption are lost and Christ is a candidate for adoption (by definition of T), then Christ needed redemption.
-Since Christ didn’t need redemption, he wasn’t a candidate for adoption.
+Since Christ did not need redemption, he wasn’t a candidate for adoption.
 This basic reductio does not imply that S actually teaches all of the implications of T.

-Dr. Garner’s response conflates systemic coherence with personal confession.
+Accordingly, Dr. Garner’s response conflates systemic coherence with personal confession.
 He mistakes a critique of the unintended implications of his theological model for an assault on his personal orthodoxy.

-When critics demonstrate that Dr. Garner’s thesis logically implies a flawed Christology, he cannot adequately defend his system by citing his own explicit denials of that flaw.
+Finally, when critics demonstrate that Dr. Garner’s thesis logically implies a flawed Christology, he cannot adequately defend his system by citing his own explicit denials of that flaw.
 Our theology is not somehow insulated by our bottom line confession or personal piety.
 Accordingly, the issue is not so much what Garner intends to teach, but what his thesis logically demands.

 Close:

 We must decide whether Christ’s mediation flows from his eternal identity or requires a newly acquired status.
 To decide in favor of the adoption thesis is to affirm a division in the Son’s relation to the Father, suggesting that the one Person subsists not only in two natures, but in two competing modes of sonship.
-A delayed sonship, one in which opposes the unity of the Son’s two natures since Christ’s inception, leaves the cross occupied by a mere candidate for glory, rather than the Lord of Glory himself, effectively stripping the atonement of its mediatory efficacy.